 Although in this day and age, color mixing rarely has any noticeable color variations, it never hurts to take this extra step.
 It is especially important if you are using paint from different stores.

 For example, I once purchased a color from Sherwin Williams.
 A few months later, I bought a gallon of the same color and sheen from Benjamin Moore.
 Before beginning the job, I thought that I may need to use what I had from both stores to cover the whole area.
 So, I tried them side-by-side on my sample board.
 There was a slightly noticeable difference.
 But, with mixing the two, the difference was removed.

 Strain Old Paint:

-Speaking of old paint, if you plan to use any paint that has been sitting around for a while or any paint that has been previously used, I highly recommend that you strain the paint prior to using.
+Speaking of old paint, if you plan to use any paint that has been sitting around for a while or any paint that has been previously used, I highly recommend that you strain the paint prior to use.
 Paint has a tendency to accumulate dust particles and flakes of dried paint.
 These particles can be transferred to your walls and cause a headache.
-Pouring the paint through a filter will remove all these contaminates and restore your paint to a fresh clean state.
+Pouring the paint through a filter will remove all these contaminants and restore your paint to a fresh clean state.

 Getting a Professional Interior Paint Finish – Materials…

 If you use poor quality materials, it is very likely to show in your paint finish.
 At the very least, it will present you with your fair share of problems.
 Cheap paint brushes don’t hold the bristles in place the same way that a quality brush does.

 If you have ever had to pick bristles out of your paint or sealant, you know how annoying that can be.
 One of the most popular brands of brushes used by professional painters are the Purdy brushes.* But remember, synthetic brushes are best for water-based applications and natural brushes are for oil based.